Bharat9848/notes/SystemDesign/lowLevelDesign.md

 5. **Dependency Inversion**
   - higher class module should dependent upon lower class module through abstraction, instead of knowing internal details of lower module classes.

+## Genral good practice
+- control flow mixed with business logic.
+- Validation should be a separate class in case we want to run multiple logic across various properties of an entity.
+- Validation exception should use **Notification** pattern.
+In notification pattern we capture all the error in string format and append them in a list and return to user in a single go.
+- Dont use exceptions for control flow.
+- **Where to put common code in a hierarchy**
+  1. Putting common code in a util class from a hierarchy is bad design as it eventually lead to cross pollution from different requirement and make classes as god classes eventually.
+  2. It is bad to use inheritance (using abstract classes) for common code from a hierarchy.
+It makes code less flexible for future changes.
+  3. Using a domain class is the best which mapped to real-world domain as much as possible.
+Every subclass can leverage the domain class common behavior.
+- Test method names should start from a verb which should signify the behaviour under test.
+It should not be named as `test1`, `textFile` or exactly same as method under test.

 ## UML
 - UML is composed of three main building blocks: things, relationships, and diagrams.